-Return this form to the school before 15th January 2022.
+Return this form to the school before 15th January 2023.

-This form is for use of the School; it will be sent to the appropriate faith leader, to be returned direct to the school.
+This form is for use by the School; it will be sent to the appropriate faith leader, to be returned directly to the school.

-Clergy Reference Form Admission to primary school, 2022
+Clergy Reference Form: Admission to primary school, 2023

-SILVERDALE ST JOHN'S Church of England Primary School

-Name of child:

-Surname Christia n names

-Date of birth

-Name of paren t/guardian

-Address

-•••••

-Post code

-Contact Telephone

-This parent has given your name as a reference for his/her commitment to the church/place of worship.

-Our criteria require the parent to have attended their place of worship monthly for at least the six months to 1^{st} September 2021.
+SILVERDALE ST JOHN'S Church of England Primary School Name of child: Date of birth Contact Telephone This parent has given your name as a reference for his/her commitment to the church/place of worship.
+Our criteria require the parent to have attended their place of worship monthly for at least 6 months prior to 1st September 2022.
 Has this been the pattern for this parent?
-YES / NO

-Signed

-Name

-Position

-Church

-This church is a part of (please tick):

-Churches Together in England

-Please return this form to Silverdale St John's CE Primary School

-By 15th January 2022
+YES / NO If NO, has your church building been closed for fully-accessible and non-restricted worship2 during the qualifying period?
+YES / NO. IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building.....
+This church is a part of (please tick): Churches Together in England Please return this form to Silverdale St John's CE Primary School By 15th January 2023

+2 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org